joncaudill/InfoTools/README.md

 - The application is intended for Windows only.
 - Favicon downloads have a 10-second timeout to prevent hanging on unresponsive servers.
 - The favicon analysis uses MD5 hashing for compatibility with the OWASP favicon database format.
+- **NEW:** Site scanning results are cached for 5 minutes to reduce server load and improve performance.

 ---